 We’ll first assess your mouth and then will provide pain relief and antibiotics (if required) to manage the condition.
 We can also carry out a simple extraction, or conversely, could help re-insert a knocked-out tooth (depending on the situation).
 We can then arrange a future appointment for treatment if needed, or can refer you to specialist services, if required.

 There are ways you can try to minimise the risk of a dental emergency happening – even though we know that accidents and injuries can’t always be prevented!
 Here are a few ideas:

 – Keep on top of oral health (brushing, flossing etc).
 This could prevent decay, gum disease, infection and more.

 – Use mouthguards.
 This helps protect precious teeth during sports.

 – Attend check-ups.
 Our expert dentists can detect early signs of things such as decay and infection, to help you better manage your oral health.

-When do I book my appointment?
+When do I book my emergency dental appointment in London?

 How do I book with Crescent Lodge?